Administration

 Screen Reader Accessibility

-The WOWI assessment is easily accessible for people using screen readers.
-The BVI version of the WOWI was developed with, and endorsed by, an organization exclusively serving individuals who are blind.
-They universally rate it as the most accessible career assessment on the market.
-It was carefully designed to be fully compatible with JAWS and other screen readers.
+The WOWI assessment is accessible to people who use screen readers.
+The BVI version was developed with organizations serving individuals who are blind and is compatible with JAWS and other major screen readers.

 Choosing a Screen Reader

-Eye tracking facilitates hands-free device interaction, supporting users who can't or don't want to use their hands as an input modality.
+Eye tracking supports hands-free device interaction for users who cannot, or do not want to, use their hands as an input method.

-Microsoft Support will guide you through all the steps of setting up an eye tracker.
+Microsoft Support will guide you through the steps of setting up an eye tracker.

 Control your Mac without a physical keyboard, and perform mouse actions using eye- or head-tracking technology.